-The MAP test is a computerized, adaptive testing instrument used with students in grades 2 to 7 in the areas of reading and mathematics, and in grades 5 to 7, in science.
+The MAP test is a computerized, adaptive testing instrument used with students in grades 2 to 5 in the areas of reading and mathematics.
 It is designed to provide two key measures to students and their educators: It identifies student instructional levels relative to a defined Learning Continuum, and it measures student academic growth over time.
 As such, it has great potential to directly affect instruction and student achievement.

 Because the tests are adaptive and individualized, each student has the same opportunity to succeed and maintain a positive attitude toward testing.
 MAP tests give us detailed, accurate information about your child’s growth.
 We are then able to focus on every child’s individual growth and achievement.
 Partnering to help all children learn, parents and teachers can have a profound positive effect on academic achievement.
 For more information on resources for parents you can access the NWEA website.

 As our children grow many doctors weigh our children and measure how tall they are.
 This information is often put on a chart.
 This chart shows where our child stands compared to other children and how fast they are growing.
 These charts help doctors to understand if our children are growing properly or if something may be wrong, enabling them to do something to help as soon as possible.
 Doctors use children’s height and weight as “Well Checks”, or vital signs of development.
 We all know how important it is for our children to “grow” in reading as well.
 In fact, successfully learning to read at an early age is probably one of the most important factors in a child’s learning, both inside and outside of school.